 This is probably the easiest homemade vegan cheese sauce ever!
 It might change your life, it changed mine, I am not kidding.
-Coconut milk, tapioca flour, nutritional yeast flakes, water, and salt – these are the ingredients which you will need to make this easy vegan cheese sauce.
+Coconut milk, tapioca flour, nutritional yeast flakes, water, and salt – these are the ingredients which you will need to make this delicious sauce.

 Since most people have water and salt at home, all you need to buy is coconut milk, tapioca flour, and nutritional yeast flakes.
 But maybe you already have these ingredients at home as well.
 So let’s start to make this easy recipe, it will be done in 3 minutes!